okta/okta.github.io/_source/_posts/2018-01-23-replace-local-storage-with-okta-profile-attributes.md

 ---
 layout: blog_post
-title: "LocalStorage Sucks!
-Use Okta to Store Your User’s Data"
+title: "Use Okta (Instead of Local Storage) to Store Your User’s Data Securely"
 author: mraible
 tags: [localstorage, cryptocurrency, spring-boot, java, okta-java-sdk]
 tweets:
  - "Learn how to use the @okta Java SDK to store custom profile attributes to manage your cryptocurrency portfolio  →"
  - "Did you know that we provide a @java SDK for talking to our REST API?
 It's pretty slick.
-This blog post hows you how to use it to manage custom profile attributes."
+This blog post shows you how to use it to manage custom profile attributes."
 ---

-LocalStorage is a JavaScript API &mdash; officially known as `localStorage` &mdash; that arrived with HTML5.
+Local Storage is a JavaScript API technically known as `localStorage` that arrived with HTML5.
 It allows you to store information on a user’s browser quickly and easily.
-There’s many debates on the web as to whether it’s better than cookies.
+There are many debates on the web as to whether it’s better than cookies.
 Some say it’s faster (because it doesn’t send data with every request like cookies do) and more secure.
 Whether it’s more secure or not is debatable, especially when compared with secure cookies that have an [HttpOnly flag](https://www.owasp.org/index.php/HttpOnly).
-It does offer, however, offer the ability to store a lot more data than cookies.
-Cookies [can hold up to 4KB](http://browsercookielimits.squawky.net/), while LocalStorage [can hold 5MB or more](https://www.html5rocks.com/en/tutorials/offline/quota-research/), depending on your browser.
+It does, however, offer the ability to store a lot more data than cookies.
+Cookies [can hold up to 4KB](http://browsercookielimits.squawky.net/), while local storage [can hold 5MB or more](https://www.html5rocks.com/en/tutorials/offline/quota-research/), depending on your browser.

-## The LocalStorage API
+## The Local Storage API

-The LocalStorage API is simple in that it only has a couple methods to set and get data.
+The local storage API is simple in that it only has a couple of methods to set and get data.
 In a [previous article](), I showed you how to build a PWA that stores your cryptocurrency holdings.
-In its `src/providers/holdings/holdings.ts` service, you can see how the LocalStorage API works.
+In its `src/providers/holdings/holdings.ts` service, you can see how the local storage API works.

 ```typescript
 saveHoldings(): void {